Azure/bicep-types-az/generated/resources/microsoft.resources/2020-10-01/types.md

 ## ExpressionEvaluationOptions
 ### Properties
 * **scope**: 'Inner' | 'NotSpecified' | 'Outer' (WriteOnly): The scope to be used for evaluation of parameters, variables and functions in a nested template.
-Possible values include: 'NotSpecified', 'Outer', 'Inner'

 ## OnErrorDeployment
 ### Properties
 * **deploymentName**: string: The deployment to be used on error case.
 * **provisioningState**: string (ReadOnly): The state of the provisioning for the on error deployment.
 * **type**: 'LastSuccessful' | 'SpecificDeployment': The deployment on error behavior type.
 Possible values are LastSuccessful and SpecificDeployment.
-Possible values include: 'LastSuccessful', 'SpecificDeployment'

 ## ResourceReference
 ### Properties